Nighmared/alaconfy/README.md

 ## Disclaimer

 I usually take pride in writing good code.
 However since I did not feel that this was worth my time and effort, this project was implemented entirely by AI.
 Using a Skill distilled from another project to simulate my own coding style and some basic guidance about how the parser should be built.

+## Why is this even needed?

+See [this pr](https://github.com/alacritty/alacritty/issues/6999) for weirdly intense opinions about manpages and config files.